codedbymex/python_scripts/verify_gmail_crontab.md

-### Running every minute the verify gmail script from crontab and showing dialog box with zenity.
+### Running every minute the script from crontab and showing dialog box with results in zenity.

 On Linux:
    - 1. in any terminal window type: `crontab -e`